Part 1:

 On participant background:

 RightsCon is a space for dialogue.
 While our summit continues to be civil society-led, we are thrilled to see a growth in participation from the private sector, the media, as well as governments.
-We hope to see increased participation from creatives, philanthropic organizations, and smaller regional organizations at RightsCon South Korea and beyond, to encourage truly multi-stakeholder conversations.
+We hope to see increased participation from creatives, philanthropic organizations, and smaller regional organizations at RightsCon 2025 and beyond, to encourage truly multi-stakeholder conversations.

 Part 2: